zhenbah/Zhensa/docs/admin/searx.favicons.rst

 - the number of incoming/outgoing requests and
 - the number of favicons to be stored in the cache.

-In the following we list the resolvers available in the core of SearXNG, but via the FQN_ it is also possible to implement your own resolvers and integrate them into the *proxy*:
+In the following we list the resolvers available in the core of Zhensa, but via the FQN_ it is also possible to implement your own resolvers and integrate them into the *proxy*: